 Measure and mark the width on the reverse of the blind with a pencil.
 Use a straightedge to draw a faint cutting line along the length of the blind and carefully cut along this line with a pair of sharp scissors.

-Position the control bracket on the side you want to operate the blind from.
 Use a bradawl to make your starting holes and then drill into the window frame.
 After that, fix the brackets with the screws supplied.
-If you're fitting your blind to a PVCu window frame, you'll need to use self-tapping screws.
+If you’re fitting your blind to a PVCu window frame, you’ll need to use self-tapping screws.

-If you're hanging your curtains over a bay window, use flexible curtain track.
-The screws that come with your curtain track may not be long enough to fix the track securely, particularly if your plaster is old and slightly crumbly.
+If you’re hanging your curtains over a bay window, use flexible curtain track.
+The screws that come with a curtain track may not be long enough to fix the track securely, particularly if your plaster is old and slightly crumbly.
 If this is the case, you can either use longer screws and wall plugs, or screw into sound ceiling timber.

-Check there are no hidden pipes or cables, then drill the fixing holes and put in wall plugs the correct size for your screws.
+Check there are no hidden pipes or cables, then drill the fixing holes and put in the wall plugs the correct size for your screws.
 Screw the brackets into position.
 The bracket latches that the track fits into should face forward.

 Place the track into the slot in one of the end brackets and push into the bracket latch until you hear a click.
 Then clip the track into each bracket in the same way.

 Curtain poles come in metal, wood or plastic, and can make your curtain fittings more of a decorative feature than standard curtain track.
 The curtains hang from metal eyelets, rings or loops of fabric.
 You can adjust the length of some curtain poles, while you can cut others to fit using a fine-tooth hacksaw.
 If you want to hang very heavy curtains or your plaster isn’t completely sound, you might need to use longer screws than the ones you get with the pole.